grpc/grpc.github.io/docs/quickstart/csharp.md

 ## Build the example

 ### Using Visual Studio (or Visual Studio for Mac)
-* Open the solution `Greeter.sln` with Visual Studio.
+* Open the solution `Greeter.sln` with Visual Studio
 * Build the solution

 ### Using .NET Core SDK from the command line